huxia1124/ParallelContainers/README.md

 # ParallelContainers
 Parallel high performance C++ containers, including a **set** class and a **map** class.

+These containers distribute the inserting, finding and erasing operations to multiple containers to decrease the chance of waiting.
+This makes better use of multi-core CPU power.

 ## Sample performance test results, using OpenMP for multi-threading.
 > on Intel® Core™ i7-3740QM Processor